Learn the Best Ways to Keep Bed Bugs Away With These Expert Tips

 Knowledge is the key to prevention.
 Understanding what bed bugs look like, how they travel and where they congregate can prevent costly pest control treatments.
 The most common way for bed bugs to be transported is through exchanges in shared spaces like hotels or public transit.

-By following our 17 insanely actionable and basic steps, anyone can prevent a bed bug infestation in less than one day.
+By following our 17 bed bug prevention tips, anyone can prevent a bed bug infestation in less than one day.

 One of the ways that a bed bug infestation can be identified is through their droppings, which look like dark colored dots.

 This is especially important when traveling, since bed bugs are most commonly transferred from hotels.
-Purchase standard vacuum-sealed bags and store your clothing in these airtight vacuum bags.
+Purchase standard vacuum-sealed bags and store your clothing in these airtight vacuum bags when traveling.
 This will make your belongings less accessible to pests, and will prevent bed bugs from making their way home with you.
 Learn more about how bed bugs travel.